sinat101/test_gradle/DECLARATIVE_GRADLE.md

 This is a fork of NowInAndroid set up to use

 * a branch snapshot of Gradle with the Restricted DSL prototype
-* a declarative settings file
+* declarative settings file and build files

 This is a first cut and this prototype will be amended with more use cases.